 Alternating Lower Curl (Beginner-Intermediate)

 Curl one arm at a time while the other holds the dumbbell at full extension.
 This lets you focus entirely on the working arm, which helps with mind-muscle connection and also doubles the time each arm spends under tension per set.
-Just do not lean toward the curling arm.
+Just don't lean toward the curling arm.
 Keep your shoulders square.

 Incline Lower Curl (Intermediate-Advanced)

 Set an incline bench to 45-60 degrees, sit back, and let your arms hang straight down behind the line of your torso.
 Perform the same bottom-half curl from this deeper stretched position.
 The incline pre-stretches the long head of the biceps even further, which makes the lengthened-partial effect more pronounced.
 Drop the weight 20-30 percent compared to standing.
-This one is significantly harder than it looks.
+This one is harder than it looks.

 Lower Hammer Curl (Intermediate)